thirdtank/brut/brutrb.com/tutorial.md

 ### Testing Pages

 Unlike our handler, which accepts arguments and returns a result, pages generate HTML.
-We are better off testing pages by asking them to generate HTML and then examine the HTML directly.
+We are better off testing pages by asking them to generate HTML and then examining the HTML directly.

-Brut provides the method `generate_and_parse` to generate a page's HTML, then use Nokogiri to parse it.
+Brut provides the method `generate_and_parse` to generate a page's HTML, then use [Nokogiri](https://nokogiri.org/) to parse it.
 We can use CSS selectors on the result to assert things about the HTML.

 `mkbrut` created `specs/front_end/pages/home_page.spec.rb`, so let's open that up on your editor.

 The way we'll write this test is to generate four random blog posts using our factory, request the page, then assert that each blog post is on the page.

 Rather than assert that each blog post's text is just somewhere on the page, we'll make use of the `external_id` concept.
 We'll use it as the `id` attribute of the `<article>`.

+Brut intends for you to use Nokogiri's API to access information about the parsed document, however it provides a few convenience methods.
+In the test below, you'll see `e!`, which is added to Nokogiri nodes.

+`e!` asserts that exactly one node matches the given CSS selector and returns that node.
+This makes it more expedient to access something that should be there, but fail with a useful error message when it's not.

 Here's the test: